cakephp/docs/en/development/testing.rst

 Running tests from command line
 -------------------------------

-CakePHP provides a ``testsuite`` shell for running tests.
-You can run app, core and plugin tests easily using the testsuite shell.
+CakePHP provides a ``test`` shell for running tests.
+You can run app, core and plugin tests easily using the test shell.
 It accepts all the arguments you would expect to find on the normal PHPUnit command line tool as well.
 From your app directory you can do the following to run tests::

     # Run a model tests in the app
-    ./Console/cake testsuite app Model/Article
+    ./Console/cake test app Model/Article

     # Run a component test in a plugin
-    ./Console/cake testsuite DebugKit Controller/Component/ToolbarComponent
+    ./Console/cake test DebugKit Controller/Component/ToolbarComponent

     # Run the configure class test in CakePHP
-    ./Console/cake testsuite core Core/Configure
+    ./Console/cake test core Core/Configure

 .. note::